-CALÇOTS: ALL ABOUT CATALONIA’S FAMOUS NATIVE WILD ONION
+CALÇOTS: CATALONIA’S FAMOUS NATIVE WILD ONION

 The late winter and early spring months in Catalonia are an exciting time for one special reason: calçots!
 What in the world is a calçot?, you might be asking yourself.
 Calçots are wild onions that grow in Catalonia, typically from December through April.
-Locals love to gather calçots when they are ready for picking and celebrate by having a calçotada, or a Catalan barbecue.
+Locals love to gather calçots when they are in season and celebrate by having a calçotada, or a Catalan barbecue.
 Want to know more about this fun and unique cultural celebration?
 Read on to learn everything you need to know about calçots!

 Calçots and the tradition of calçotada